Gephyrochromis lawsi

 Gephyrochromis lawsi is a species of haplochromine cichlid which is endemic to the northern part of Lake Malawi in Malawi and Tanzania.
-This species is normally found at deep levels where the steep, rocky coastlines meet sand substrates where it prefers patches of sand at average depths of around 20 m.
+This species is normally found at deep levels, where the steep, rocky coastlines meet sand substrates.
+It prefers patches of sand at average depths of around 20 m.
 They feed mainly on loose aufwuchs.
-The males are weakly territorial and will defend their territories against intruderswhile the females are solitary.
-It may be threatened by overfishing by fishermen using beach seine nets, although it is a bycatch rather than one of the target species, it is sometimes collected for the aquarium trade.
-The specific name honours the Scottish missionary Robert Laws (1851-1934).
+The males are weakly territorial and will defend their territories against intruders, while the females are solitary.

+It may be threatened by overfishing by fishermen using beach seine nets, although it is a bycatch rather than one of the target species.
+It is sometimes collected for the aquarium trade.

+The specific name honours the Scottish missionary Robert Laws (1851–1934).